luchaninov/csv-writer/README.md

 */
 ```

+It tries to avoid quoting (surrounding by `"`) but does it if needed.

 It is "one item - one line" by default. `\t`, `\r`, `\n` are escaped and fit to one line.
 If you need multiline then `$csvWriter->setOneline(false)`.